libretro/libretro-uae/README.md

 |**x**|**x**|**NTSC**|NTSC 60Hz|
 |**x**|**x**|**PAL**|PAL 50Hz|

-Example: When launching "Alien Breed 2 AGA.hdf" the core will use the Amiga 1200 model.
+Example: When launching "Alien Breed 2 AGA.hdf" or "AGA/Alien Breed 2.hdf" the model will be Amiga 1200.

 Note: **CD32** and **AmigaCD** are a bit misleading, since they have nothing to do with actual CDs.
 They are for automatically selecting the appropriate model with certain WHDLoad slaves and AmigaCD-to-HDF conversions.

-If no special string is found the core will use the model configured in the core options.
-The model core option at "**Automatic**" will select A500 when booting floppy disks and A600 when booting hard drives.
-CD32 will always be selected with CD images.

 ## Disk images, WHDLoad and M3U support
 You can pass a disk image, a hard drive image, or a playlist file for disk images.